 Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or election or both.
-You may also submit a written request in the form of a letter or you may apply for an absentee ballot online at MyVote.wi.gov.
-Please fill out and sign the application below and return to your municipal clerk for an absentee ballot in person, by mail, by fax, by email or at MyVote.wi.gov.
+Please fill out and sign the absentee ballot application below and return to your municipal clerk with a copy of your photo ID for an absentee ballot in person, by mail, by fax, by email or you may apply at MyVote.wi.gov.

 Making application to receive an absentee ballot by mail

 The deadline for making application to receive an absentee ballot by mail is:

 5 pm on the fifth day before the election, Thursday, February 16th, 2023